sahil-athrij/management/README.md

+# management

-# managementopen the main folder and run the main program
+#open the main folder and run the main program

 # source code can be found in source